Georeactor/georeactor-blog/posts/hk-1.md

 ## Stranded at the Boundary Facility

 I returned by the A29 bus, and assumed that the airport would be the final stop where everyone would exit.
-Somehow I believed that our stop was at a crosswalk or something and a few people were getting to the door... next thing I knew we were headed out of the airport, past the former quarantine hospital/dorms, to the Hong Kong-Zhuhai-Macao Boundary Facility.
+I was on the top deck and somehow believed that our stop was at a crosswalk or something and a few people were getting to the door... next thing I knew we were headed out of the airport, past the former quarantine hospital/dorms, to the Hong Kong-Zhuhai-Macao Boundary Facility.
 This opened in 2018 for buses and permitted vehicles to cross between Hong Kong, Macao, and mainland China (to the north of Macao).

 This rule might be more of an anti-loitering thing, but signs forbid entering the boundary facility without a valid ticket.
 Already concerned about missing my flight, I found an outdoor staircase down to the pick-up area.
 This part is not super well-labeled, but if you go into the Hong Kong city bus platform, the first one on the left is B4 bus to the airport (signage did not help me much, I just noticed a lot of people queueing).<br/>
 The bus fare is 9 HKD.
 They **don't** accept tap-to-pay credit cards or give change, so have some coins or a bill on you.